 What Changed

-Narrower scope: Regulation limited to benchmarks/administrators designated by HM Treasury (HMT) on FCA advice, based on criteria like systemic impact on UK financial integrity, consumers, or markets; reduces coverage by 80-90%, with no distinction between critical/significant/other types or benchmark categories (e.g., interest rate, commodity).
+- - Narrower scope: Regulation limited to benchmarks/administrators designated by HM Treasury (HMT) on FCA advice, based on criteria like systemic impact on UK financial integrity, consumers, or...

-FCA-led firm-facing rules: HMT delegates requirements (governance, conflicts, oversight, methodology transparency, record-keeping) to FCA Handbook; removes legislative obligations on users to only use registered benchmarks, replaced by FCA...
+- FCA-led firm-facing rules: HMT delegates requirements (governance, conflicts, oversight, methodology transparency, record-keeping) to FCA Handbook; removes legislative obligations on users to only...

-- Review current benchmarks for potential designation risk (systemic impact criteria) and map usage across portfolios
+- Review current benchmarks for potential designation risk (systemic impact criteria) and map usage across portfolios.

-- Develop/revise policies for benchmark risk management, including cessation/wind-down plans for regulated/non-regulated benchmarks per future FCA guidance
+- Develop/revise policies for benchmark risk management, including cessation/wind-down plans for regulated/non-regulated benchmarks per future FCA guidance.

-- Assess transition from current authorisation (if non-designated, prepare for deregistration); overseas firms evaluate ORR eligibility
+- Assess transition from current authorisation (if non-designated, prepare for deregistration); overseas firms evaluate ORR eligibility.

-- Update governance/conflicts frameworks for any designated activities; monitor ESG data inclusion in rules
+- Update governance/conflicts frameworks for any designated activities; monitor ESG data inclusion in rules.

 Key Dates

-17 December 2025 - HM Treasury publishes consultation on benchmarks regime reform.
+- HM Treasury publishes consultation on benchmarks regime reform

-1 January 2026 - Reforms take initial effect; UK becomes only jurisdiction regulating all local benchmarks pre-reform; EU BMR reforms effective, highlighting UK divergence.
+- Reforms take initial effect; UK becomes only jurisdiction regulating all local benchmarks pre-reform; EU BMR reforms effective, highlighting UK divergence

-Due course 2026 - FCA consults on regulatory requirements for designated administrators/users.
+- FCA consults on regulatory requirements for designated administrators/users

-2026 - FCA expected to publish updated guidance on critical benchmarks and implement SABR refinements.
+- FCA expected to publish updated guidance on critical benchmarks and implement SABR refinements

 Compliance Impact